codeworksacademy/king_of_pong/Intro-to-HTML-CSS-and-JavaScript/readme.md

 - Uncomment the `div`containing `img, h2, p` tags
 - Create another *player card* for "Georgie" following the format of Thorsten's card
   - the heading should have Georgie
-  - the img should link to Georegie's .png in the images folder
+  - the img should link to Georgie's .png in the images folder
-  - Under the heading lets put Georgie's team name, the `Rwanda Rampage`
+  - Under the heading lets put Georgie's team name, the `Rambutan Rampage`
   - for matches won 🏆 set `10` and for matches played 🏓 set it to `20`
   - the card should have a rarity ⭐ lets put `common`
   - don't forget to add the appropriate classes and id